 Today, this historic train carries passengers between Williams and the South Rim's Grand Canyon Depot.
 Along the way, passengers will see a variety of landscapes from the Ponderosa and Pinion pine forests to expansive prairies and of course, canyons.
 Most recent passengers say the scenery was stunning and that their train guides were entertaining and informative, regaling them with stories about the history of the train and the region.

 Trains depart from Williams at 9:30 a.m. every day and arrive at Grand Canyon Village around 11:45 a.m.
-Return trips leave the village at 3:30 p.m. and arrive back in Williams at around 5:45 p.m.
-There are four different classes to choose from: Coach, First Class, Observation Dome and Luxury Parlor.
-Rates vary depending on which class you ride, but you can expect to pay a pretty penny for the experience.
+Return trips leave the village at 3:30 p.m. and arrive back in Williams around 5:45 p.m.
+During peak visitor periods, such as the summer season, a second train departure is added to the schedule.
+There are six different classes to choose from: Pullman, Coach, First Class, Observation Dome, Luxury Dome and Luxury Parlor.
+Tickets for adults range from $67 to $219 depending on which class you ride.
+The depot contains a gift shop and a Wild West-themed show.
 For more information, check out the Grand Canyon Railway website.

 More Best Things To Do in Grand Canyon

 #1 Grand Canyon Village

 Grand Canyon Village is the most popular entryway into the park and, as such, often suffers from heavy crowds during the peak seasons in spring, summer and fall.
 But there's a reason the area is so appealing.
 It's home to Yavapai Point, one of the best places to view the canyon.
 If you don't like camping but want to stay within the park, you should consider looking for lodging here.